Mohsen Hariri

 Academic

-Machine learning researcher • Department of Biomedical Engineering, CWRU
+Machine Learning Researcher • Department of Biomedical Engineering, CWRU

-Designer and instructor • Weatherhead School of Management, CWRU
+Designer and instructor for Big Data and Cloud Computing workshop • Weatherhead School of Management, CWRU

 Chief Editor of Biotech Magazine • University of Tehran